DCSO/MISP-dockerized/README.md

 #### 3. Start Docker Environment
 To start the deployment and build the configuration files and configure the whole environment, simply enter:
 ```
-$> make start
+$> make install
 ```
-We decided, that build config and deploy environment can be done in one step.

 ##### 3.1.
 [OPTIONAL] look if all required components are installed
-**MISP dockerized** comes with a requirements script that checks if all components are installed, is the user part of the docker group and has the user the right permission on the github repository folder.
-Simply start:
+**MISP dockerized** comes with a requirements helper script that checks if all components are installed and all prerquistion are met, e.G. is the user part of the docker group and has the appropriate permission on the github repository folder.
 ```
 $> make requirements
 ```